William Harrigan: Career

-Following his school years, Harrigan acted in New York theaters in plays that included Bought and Paid For and Springtime.
+Following his years attending New York Military Academy, Harrigan acted in New York theaters in plays that included Bought and Paid For and Springtime.
 He also toured Australia in 1915 as part of a company led by Charles Millward.

 Harrigan's Broadway debut was in Old Lavender (1906).
 He also performed with his father in a touring company of Old Lavender.
 In 1933 he played detective Charlie Chan in a Broadway adaptation of novel Keeper of the Keys.
 He created the role of the captain in the Broadway hit Mister Roberts, which his brother-in-law Joshua Logan co-wrote and directed.
+Harrigan played the role through the entire 3 year run of the show, with 1158 performances, as well as appearing in the 1956 revival.

 His film debut came in 1917.
 Films in which he appeared included Born Reckless, Cabaret, The Invisible Man, and Nix on Dames.
 Harrigan performed in vaudeville, including a 1927 performance of Irish ballads at the Palace Theater.
 In 1929 he was the leading man for the summer stock at Denver's Elitch Theatre.

 Personal life and death

 Harrigan was married to, and divorced from, Dorothy Langdon and Louise Groody.
 At the time of his death he was married to Grace Culbert.
-He died on February 1, 1966, in New York City, aged 71.
+He died on February 1, 1966, in New York City, aged 71 following a surgery at St. Luke's Hospital.